Citation, DOI, disclosures and article data

 Relative to avulsion fractures, Jones fractures are particularly prone to non-union (with rates as high as 30-50%) due to being in a vascular watershed zone, and almost always take longer than two months to heal 2.

 Displacement of the fracture can increase with persistent weight-bearing, therefore, immobilization is important as part of the initial therapy, with a non-weight bearing cast for 6-8 weeks.
 Indications for non-operative management include undisplaced fractures and fractures in patients with limited activity (i.e. recreational athletes) 7.

 Operative management is indicated in patients that are elite or competitive athletes or in non-operatively managed fractures when delayed union has occurred 7,8.
 Management includes either intramedullary screw fixation or open reduction and internal fixation (ORIF is also the main management option as a salvage procedure when there is non-union following screw fixation) 7.
 The outcomes are similar with almost 100% union rates 7.

 Internal fixation and even bone grafting may be required in cases of non-union, or where the fracture is significantly displaced.

 History and etymology

-A number of fractures occur at the base of the 5th metatarsal (see fractures of the proximal fifth metatarsal) as well as entities which mimic fractures.
+A number of fractures occur at the base of the 5th metatarsal (see fractures of the proximal fifth metatarsal) as well as entities that mimic fractures.
 These include: